-In 2022 the Company basically developed activities relating to the centralisation of financing sources within the Acciona Group and activities typical of a holding company.
-This heading in the income statement mainly relates to finance income associated with financing provided to companies of the Acciona Group to which the Company belongs (see Note 12.1).
+In financial year 2023 the Company basically developed activities relating to the centralisation of financing sources within the Acciona Group and activities typical of a holding company.
+This heading in the income statement relates to finance income associated with financing provided to companies of the Acciona Group to which the Company belongs (see Note 12.1).

-In addition, during 2022 the Company recorded income of 11 million euros from debt structuring services provided for a related company, and income of 1 million euros in commission for financial support in placing securities with another Group company.
-During 2021 there has been no income for these concepts.
+During 2023 the Company has not recorded any income other than that related to the financial services rendered.
+By contrast, in 2022 the Company recorded income of 11 millions of euros from debt structuring services provided for a related company, and income of 1 millions of euros in commission for financial support in placing securities with another Group company.